-There is limited parking on city streets adjacent to Chapman Beach, with access points at the western ends of West 7th Street and West 5th Street.
+To the south, there is limited parking on city streets adjacent to Chapman Beach, with access points at the western ends of West 7th Street and West 5th Street.
 A public restroom and parking lot are at Les Shirley Park, which is three blocks from the West 5th Street access point.
-The streets are often overwhelmed with cars during the summer.